 Tenure Appointments.
-Recommendation for tenure is voted by the Appointments Committee and the Governing Board and sent to the Provost, who will review the recommendation in consultation with the Provost's SAAC.
+Recommendation for tenure is voted by the Appointments Committee and the Governing Board and sent by the Dean to the Provost, who will review the recommendation in consultation with the Provost's SAAC.
 If the Provost approves, the recommendation is forwarded to the Corporation for final approval.